WEC-Sim/WEC-Sim/source/tutorials.rst

    :align: center

-* Place the **Global Reference Frame** from the *WEC-Sim Library* in the Simulink model file.
+* Place the **Global Reference Frame**  from *Frames* in the *WEC-Sim Library* in the Simulink model file.
 The global reference frame acts as the seabed.

 .. figure:: _images/OSWEC_WECSim_GlobalRef.jpg
    :width: 400pt
    :align: center

-* Place the **Fixed** block to connect the base to the seabed.
+* Place the **Fixed** block from *Constraints* to connect the base to the seabed.
 This constrains the base to be fixed relative to the **Global Reference Frame**.

-* Place a **Rotational PTO** block to connect the base to the flap.
+* Place a **Rotational PTO** block from *PTOs* to connect the base to the flap.
 This constrains the flap to move in pitch relative to the base, and allows for the definition of PTO damping.

 .. figure:: _images/OSWEC_WECSim.JPG
    :width: 400pt